Dimension statistics of representations of finite groups: Acknowledgments

-We thank U.K. Anandavardhanan, Purvi Gupta, Jianjun Ma and Manoj Yadav for discussions on the themes arising in this work.
+We thank U.K. Anandavardhanan, Purvi Gupta, Jiajun Ma, Manoj Yadav and Dan Romik for discussions on the themes arising in this work.
 We thank ICTS for bringing the authors together to work on this problem.
 The first author (AA) acknowledges support the DST FIST program - 2021 [TPN - 700661].
 The second author (DP) thanks ANRF, India for its support through the JC Bose National Fellowship of the Govt. of India, project number JBR/2020/000006.